Thyroid Issues and MS: How Common Are They?

 My funky endocrine system

 After blood work and tests, it was determined that I unfortunately have a funky endocrine system.
 I was diagnosed with both hypothyroidism (underactive thyroid) AND hyperthyroidism (overactive thyroid).
-I was extremely frustrated to find out I had one more thing to have to take medication for, but overall thankful that I finally had answers and that it wasn’t an MS exacerbation.
-It amazed me to learn all of the things that this tiny two-inch butterfly shaped gland does to help regulate your body.
+I was extremely frustrated to find out I had one more thing to have to take medicine for.
+But overall, I was thankful I finally had answers and that it wasn’t an MS exacerbation.
+It amazed me to learn all of the things that the thyroid – a tiny, 2-inch, butterfly-shaped gland – does to help regulate your body.

 What does the thyroid gland do?

-According to www.endocrineweb.com, the thyroid gland releases hormones that control metabolism, or the way our bodies use energy.
+The thyroid gland releases hormones that control metabolism, or the way our bodies use energy.
 The thyroid’s hormones regulate vital body functions.
-These functions include, but are not limited to the following:
+These functions include:1

 These issues can mimic MS symptoms

-Once finding out my diagnosis, I learned that thyroid issues are very similar to and can often mimic MS symptoms.
-And, it had me curious…is there a connection between thyroid issues and MS?
-I found through research, that hypothyroidism and MS do seem to have some kind of connection.
-ThyroidNation.com says it has been found that thyroid disorders, which were accounted for mainly by the presence of hypothyroidism, were at least three times more common in women with MS.
+Once I had my diagnosis, I learned that thyroid issues are very similar to and can often mimic MS symptoms.
+This had me curious…is there a connection between thyroid issues and MS?

 Importance of getting your thyroid checked